Smash-Wars-Galaxies/ServerPublic/README.md

 Smash Wars Galaxies is built on top of the SWGEmu Project, without which we would have no legs to stand on.

 ## Features
-    Custom Jedi Unlock system.
+- Custom Jedi Unlock system
-    Rebalanced Buffs.
-Chef's now have foods to handle the regen HAM stats, taking some of the load off Doctors.
+- Rebalanced Buffs: Chefs now have foods to handle the regen HAM stats, taking some of the load off Doctors
-    Enhanced Smuggler Slicing system.
+- Enhanced Smuggler Slicing system
-    NPC Merchants that allow for gambling, akin to Diablo 2's merchants World Bosses
+- NPC Merchants that allow for gambling, akin to Diablo 2's merchants
+- World Bosses
-    "Strange" crafting components
+- "Strange" crafting components

 ## What is SWGEmu?